Class: Mocha::Configuration

 and a set of keyword arguments are treated the same during comparison, which can lead to misleading passing tests in Ruby >= v3.0 (see examples below).
 However, a deprecation warning will be displayed if a positional Hash

 matches a set of keyword arguments or vice versa.
-This is because #strict_keyword_argument_matching= will default to true

 For more details on keyword arguments in Ruby v3, refer to this article.